v3rti/v3rti/README.md

 # 👋 Hey there, I'm Amine!

 Welcome to my GitHub profile!
-I'm a passionate full stack developer with a foundation in JavaScript (Next.js) for frontend magic, coupled with the robustness of Ruby on Rails & NodeJs for backend wizardry, I strive to build seamless, scalable, and beautiful applications.
+I'm a passionate full stack developer with a foundation in JavaScript (Next.js) for frontend magic, coupled with the robustness of Ruby on Rails & NodeJs for backend wizard.

 ## 💼 What I Do